Persian Gulf Pro League: Broadcasting

 The state-owned television channel IRIB has the broadcasting rights for the most matches of the Persian Gulf Pro League, Azadegan League and Hazfi Cup.
-Each match of Esteghlal Tehran and Persepolis is broadcasting by IRIB TV3, IRIB's popular channel.
-In addition to that Esteghlal Tehran and Persepolis playing not at the same time with the exception of the Sorkhabi derby and the last two matchdays of each season.
-IRIB Varzesh shows other important matches, while the remaining games are shown on IRIB regional channels.
-Furthermore, Navad, a popular weekly football program broadcast by IRIB TV3, shows highlights of all Persian Gulf Pro League and Azadegan League matches.
+Each match of Esteghlal and Persepolis is broadcasting by IRIB TV3, IRIB's channel.

+After the 1979 revolution, the right to broadcast the Iranian leagues was exclusively given to IRIB.
+The organization broadcast matches throughout the decades in SD 240p and below, drawing criticism from the sports media.
+It was announced in 2024 that the image quality will be upgraded to HD in the coming years.

 Sponsorship

 The Persian Gulf Pro League has been sponsored since 2005.
 There have been four sponsors since the league's formation.